svc333/overview/glossary/index.md

 ### file share
 {: #x2022902}

-In the IBM cloud environment, a persistent storage system where users store and share files.
+In the {{site.data.keyword.cloud_notm}} environment, a persistent storage system where users store and share files.
 In IBM Containers, users can mount Docker volumes on file shares.

 ### fire
 {: #x2239904}